funkydan2/alpha-church/README.md

 ![Screenshot](https://github.com/funkydan2/alpha-church/raw/master/images/screenshot.png)

+You can see this theme 'in the wild' at https://gympiepresbyterian.org.au.

 Demo images courtesy of [freelyphotos](//freelyphotos.com), totally free high-quality stock photography available under the fantastic [CC0 (public domain)](http://creativecommons.org/publicdomain/zero/1.0/) license.

 [Feedback, bug reports, and comments](//github.com/funkydan2/alpha-church/issues) are not only welcome but encouraged :)